 END OF USAGM PRESS RELEASE, AUG.
 16, 2020

 Zofia Korbońska – a Voice of America hero

 By Ted Lipien

-Zofia Korbońska should be widely known for her contributions to liberty and free press, but for reasons I will explain later she has been ignored by the Voice of America establishment.
-There are no radio or TV studios with a plaque bearing her name in the VOA building in Washington and no excellence in programming awards named after her at the U.S. funded media outlet for foreign audiences, as there are for several of the men in VOA’s history.
-And yet, Zofia Korbońska, is most likely the greatest World War II war hero and one of the best journalists who has ever worked there.
+Zofia Korbońska should be widely known for her contributions to liberty and the free press, but for reasons, I will explain later, she has been ignored by the Voice of America establishment.
+There are no radio or TV studios with a plaque bearing her name in the VOA building in Washington and no excellence in programming awards named after her at the U.S.-funded media outlet for foreign audiences, as there are for several of the men in VOA’s history.
+And yet, Zofia Korbońska is most likely the greatest World War II war hero and one of the best journalists who has ever worked there.
 Before and after she joined VOA, she contributed more to spreading freedom and democracy in the world than any of the men in the organization’s entire history.
 If it were not for Zofia and others like her, Europe might have never seen liberation from Nazi and Communist oppression.

 The DW report by Sarah Hofmann “Forced abortions and medical experiments: Last survivors of Nazi women’s camp tell their horror stories” caught my attention because of my previous research on Polish women who fought Nazi and Communist totalitarianism.
 The DW program was not about Zofia Korbońska and did not mention her name, but it was about historical events in which she played a vital part.